Discover one of the most beautiful and friendly cities in Georgia – Savannah!

 Tip: If you purchased a Tour Pass and are pressed for time, go ahead and visit one of these museums.
 You can visit one museum during your Tour Pass and visit the other two on subsequent days.

 A ticket for one museum = admission for all three museums and is valid for one week.

-When visiting the Owens-Thomas house, you'll want to arrive early and check-in.
-Due to the Pandemic, occupancy restrictions apply and you'll want to reserve a spot.
+When visiting the Owens-Thomas house, you’ll want to arrive early and check in.
+Tours are given on a first-come, first-served basis.

 Other museums in Savannah to check out: